Our current global pandemic just might be teaching us about a new kind of leadership.

 We need to rely on a network of people (and, increasingly technology) to store, access, and retrieve knowledge and motivate its use.

-In pushing back against traditional leadership, it appears our College team was aligned with the thinking of what author Nick Petrie described as the Heroic Leader.
+In pushing back against traditional leadership, it appears our college community team was aligned with the thinking of what author Nick Petrie described as the Heroic Leader.
 As he explained it in his paper Future Trends in Leadership Development over 15 years ago, the ability of any single individual—regardless of how heroic or skilled he or she may be—is no longer enough to meet the complex challenges we face today.

 However, Petrie also believes that with the decline of the heroic leader, comes the power and potential of collective leadership.